 American Atheists sent Sheriff Watson a letter on March 28, 2016, complaining that the “‘He is Risen’ article evangelized Easter inappropriately on a governmental social media site.”
 It also cited incidents where Watson used “BCSO’s Facebook page to evangelize and proselytize the Sheriff’s faith.”

 The Oregon Court of Appeals held on August 17, 2016 that the consensual use of another prisoner’s telephone PIN does not constitute the crime of identity theft under state law.

 Jacob Thomas Ritter was incarcerated at the Marion County Jail, awaiting trial on domestic violence charges against his girlfriend.

 The jail contracts with Telmate to provide telephone services, and the Telmate system features a two-step security process that prisoners must complete to make a call.
 Upon booking, each prisoner is assigned a unique personal identification number (PIN) that must be entered to access the phone system.
 He or she is then required to record a voice password, which Telmate’s voice recognition software compares to the voice of the person making calls with that PIN.
 If the voice matches, the call proceeds; if it doesn’t, the prisoner cannot make a call.

 Jail policy prohibits prisoners from attempting to evade Telmate’s security protocols.
 The Inmate Handbook warns that “unauthorized telephone use” is subject to disciplinary action; that is, a prisoner may be punished for “using another inmate’s PIN, using another inmate to make calls, or any other activity that circumvents the phone system.”
-A notice posted near ...
+A notice posted near the phones warns: “Use ...

 by Christopher Zoukis